 Everything I read online said you should have 4 grown men for this job, which we did – and definitely needed every one of them!
 We had one guy pouring the ingredients, one mixing, one carrying the buckets in and helping to pour them into the frame and one guy on trowel duty as the concrete was poured.
 Pouring the concrete went quick (they had the entire thing done in about an hour), although it was a very intense hour.
 Then we just had to sit back and wait.

 Removing the Concrete Countertop Forms

 Once the concrete dried, in about 24 hours we snapped off the forms!
 This part was so scary, but also the easiest.
 The sides of the forms literally just snap right off!
 The edges of our countertops look amazing, they have the marbled look of stone and are 4 inches thick.
 I adore them.

 After everything was cleaned up we let the concrete cure, sanded it about 5 different times, and then sealed it with this.
+We researched everywhere what the best concrete countertop sealer was and this one had the highest ratings around.
 So far these countertops seem pretty indestructible.
-The sealant keeps stains away and they are super easy to clean.
+The concrete countertop sealer keeps stains away and makes the DIY concrete countertops super easy to clean.
 Plus with the rustic look of natural stone, the countertops don’t need to be cleaned to perfection to look their best – which is exactly what I need!

 The countertops add so much to our kitchen space and I love the fact that we were able to accomplish this project and pour them ourselves.
 The rest of the kitchen reveal is coming soon!